-Offering multiple services is important because the region’s community-based nonprofits — often the entry point for low-income, low-credentialed persons seeking assistance — work hard to help their clients access further training and entry-level jobs that are on a pathway to family-sustaining careers.
-In addition to the overall regional survey results, participating DFW agencies learned how their workforce practices aligned with their national peers, but also the areas of opportunity for improvement.
+Offering multiple services is important because the region’s community-based nonprofits — often the entry point for low-income, low-credentialed people seeking assistance — work hard to help their clients access further training and entry-level jobs that are on a pathway to family-sustaining careers.
+In addition to the overall regional survey results, participating DFW agencies learned how their workforce practices aligned with their national peers, alongside areas for improvement.
 Agencies received targeted training through quarterly peer learning forums, facilitated by the Corporation for a Skilled Workforce.

-In 2018, the DFW Workforce Collaborative added one year of targeted technical assistance to interested organization teams to target specific data collection and performance challenges, such as employer engagement, participant follow-up and retention, in addition to the quarterly peer learning forums.
+In 2018, the DFW Workforce Collaborative added one year of targeted technical assistance to interested organizations to target specific data collection and performance challenges such as employer engagement and participant follow-up and retention.
+The agencies participated in quarterly peer learning forums.

 The Economic Mobility Leadership Academy builds on the work of the DFW Workforce Collaborative and the capacity-building work provided since 2016.
 The objective is to expand the network of leaders to develop local strategies that both advance more equitable opportunities for low-wage workers as well as meet local talent development needs for long-term economic competitiveness.
-The academy will incorporate a systems-change framework to help leaders begin to identify and address systemic issues and may include the following topics:
+The academy will incorporate a systems-change framework to help leaders begin to identify and address systemic issues such as:

 - Systems-thinking, sector strategies and leadership for change